 I typically use commercial sanitizers for beer, wine, cheese, etc. I fill my kitchen sink with the sanitizer mix and leave it there for the entire time I’m in the kitchen.
 That way if I accidentally drop something, I can easily sanitize it again.

 I also wash and sanitize my equipment after using it.
 That way my auto-siphon or cheese mold is stored perfectly clean.
-Reducing the risk of contamination in the future.
+It reduces the risk of contamination in the future.

 There are many different types of commercial sanitizers available.
 I have used chlorine sanitizer powder and iodophor sanitizer.
 Both work equally well.
 Just follow the instructions on the package and rinse prior to use because sanitizers will also kill the yeast and bacteria that you want in your ferment.